manuelamador/Self_Fulfilling_Debt_Dilution_Analytical_Figures/README.md

 The file `main.jl` uses the analytical closed-form solutions in the paper to make and save the figures to the `Figures` subdirectory.

+In the Julia prompt, run:

+    include("main.jl")
+    save_figures() # output the figures to the Figure subdirectory